language-in-noise/language-in-noise.github.io/README.md

-# website
-Language in Noise REU website
+# Cognitive Science of Language in Noise
+This site is for a Research Experience with Undergraduates research project.

+- Devin McAuley, PI
+- Cristina Schmitt, Co-PI